BradleyA/git-TEST-commit-automation/hooks/README.md

 - Loop through committed files found in \<REPOSITORY>/hooks/**COMMIT_FILE_LIST**
 - if COMMIT_FILE has a '\<REPOSITORY>/\<PATH>/TEST/\<COMMIT_FILE>/' directory run FVT-setup.sh and/or SA-setup.sh
 - Loop through and run \<REPOSITORY>/\<PATH>/TEST/\<COMMIT_FILE>/SA-<TEST_CASE> and/or FVT-<TEST_CASE>

-    **PASS** or **FAIL** or **ERROR**, some methed will notify someone of the results. (not sure which method is going to work for me and you? . . . stdout, logs-scrape, tables, email, twitter, slack, tall a friand, etc.)
+- Report output as **PASS** or **FAIL** or **ERROR**, some methed will notify someone of the results. (not sure which method is going to work for me and you? . . . stdout, logs-scrape, tables, email, twitter, slack, tall a friand, etc.)

-    **hooks directory**  The hooks directory was created because I wanted to modify the GitHub hooks and track changes per repository.
-Include hooks/ in repostory because .git/hooks is not pushed and hooks change and these changes need to be tracked in a Git repository. (need to retest)

 **git-TEST-cases.sh** - search from top of repository to list TEST directory test cases and manage test cases